How to Keep ASP .NET Web Forms Running Safely in .NET 6

 It is impossible to run your ASP.NET Web Forms applications using .NET Core runtime.

-Web Forms - like Windows Communication Framework and Windows Workflow Foundation - aren’t dead yet, just in suspended animation as it awaits it’s real EOL when it’s respective operating system is no longer supported.
+Web Forms – like Windows Communication Framework and Windows Workflow Foundation – aren’t dead yet, just in suspended animation as it awaits their real EOL when their respective operating system is no longer supported.

 What does that mean for your Web Forms applications?
 Will you spruce them up, maintaining them every year, maybe migrating them to microservices…or will you let them limp along and only address them when problems crop up?

 Now is the time to act; Microsoft has increased its release cadence with the .NET series.
 Since .NET 5 in 2020, they will release a new .NET every year for the foreseeable future.